kennethleungty/Generative-AI-Pharmacist/README.md

 Keen to put the latest generative AI tools to the test, I created this animated avatar capable of delivering medication counselling in a realistic and professional-sounding manner.

+> :warning: Disclaimer: This project and video is purely for demo purposes only, and is not intended to provide any form of medical advice.

 Click the thumbnail below (or [visit this link](https://www.youtube.com/watch?v=Jwmshbu_1lQ)) to watch the demo video to see Macy in action, where she briefly talks about two commonly-prescribed medications.

 [![Generative AI Pharmacist](https://img.youtube.com/vi/Jwmshbu_1lQ/0.jpg)](https://youtu.be/Jwmshbu_1lQ "Generative AI Pharmacist")